profkosmosic/chip8-emulator-c/README.md

 # CHIP-8 EMULATOR
 CHIP-8 emulator written in C and using the SDL2 library.

+You can learn more about the CHIP-8 here: https://en.wikipedia.org/wiki/CHIP-8

 The emulator has only been tested on Windows so far but I do plan on porting it over to macOS and Linux at some point as well.

 ## INSTALLATION INSTRUCTIONS